A Guide to Buying a Fixer-Upper

 - Refinishing floors, or laying tile or carpet

 - Installing ceiling fans and new light fixtures

 - Replacing bathroom subfloors due to leaky toilet seals

 - Installing new, or refacing or painting, kitchen cabinets

 - Replacing doors

 More expensive fixes are:

-- Replacing HVAC systems or adding central air.
+- Replacing HVAC systems or adding central air conditioning

-- Replacing all plumbing, sewer lines and electrical.
+- Replacing all plumbing, sewer lines, and electrical service

-- Pest inspections: Not every state has a pest problem, but if your area deals with damage from beetles, termites or ants, ask for a pest inspection, and make your purchase offer contingent on your approval of the inspection including seller-paid repairs.
+- Pest inspections.
+Not every state has a pest problem, but if your area deals with damage from beetles, termites, or ants, ask for a pest inspection and make your purchase offer contingent on your approval of the inspection and any seller-paid repairs.